xcofdk/xcofdk-py/README.md

   in more detail,
 - [3.
 Architecture](https://github.com/xcofdk/xcofdk-py/wiki/3.-Architecture) for the design and subsystems of the framework,
 - [4.
-At a Glance](https://github.com/xcofdk/xcofdk-py/wiki/4.-At-a-Glance) for basic features of the framework,
+API Overview](https://github.com/xcofdk/xcofdk-py/wiki/4.-API-Overview) for an overview of the API of the framework,
-- [7.
-Basic Examples](https://github.com/xcofdk/xcofdk-py/wiki/7.-Basic-Examples) for introductory examples of
+- [6.
+Basic Examples](https://github.com/xcofdk/xcofdk-py/wiki/6.-Basic-Examples) for introductory examples of
   (real-world) programs using the framework. <br>
   Note that most of the examples are applications developed using GUI framework [tkinter](https://docs.python.org/3/library/tkinter.html).

 <br>